 Yes, my morning routine involves drinking butter!

-Here’s my usual morning routine for school days (when I have to drop my 9 and 7 year olds to school).
+Here’s my usual morning routine for school days (when I have to drop my 9 and 7-year-olds to school).

 7:24am – First alarm goes off.
 (This “pre-wakes” me)

 7:26am – Second alarm goes off.
-(This also acts as a back-up should the first alarm fail to go off)
+(This also acts as a backup should the first alarm fail to go off)

 7:30am – Shower and dress.

-7:45am – Brew coffee, check status of children (eldest should be dressed for school, youngest may still be asleep), prepare breakfast for children.
+7:45am – Brew coffee, check the status of children (eldest should be dressed for school, youngest may still be asleep), prepare breakfast for children.

 7:50am – Serve breakfast to eldest.
-Let dogs out into garden.
+Let dogs out into the garden.
 Blend coffee with grass-fed butter and MCT oil to make Bulletproof Coffee.

 8:00am – Wake youngest, and prepare breakfast for him.